Disruptive selection: Significance

 Disruptive selection is of particular significance in the history of evolutionary study, as it is involved in one of evolution's "cardinal cases", namely the finch populations observed by Darwin in the Galápagos.

 He observed that the species of finches were similar enough to ostensibly have been descended from a single species.
 However, they exhibited disruptive variation in beak size.
 This variation appeared to be adaptively related to the seed size available on the respective islands (big beaks for big seeds, small beaks for small seeds).
 Medium beaks had difficulty retrieving small seeds and were also not tough enough for the bigger seeds, and were hence maladaptive.

 While it is true that disruptive selection can lead to speciation, this is not as quick or straightforward of a process as other types of speciation or evolutionary change.
 This introduces the topic of gradualism, which is a slow but continuous accumulation of changes over long periods of time.
 This is largely because the results of disruptive selection are less stable than the results of directional selection (directional selection favors individuals at only one end of the spectrum).

 For example, let us take the mathematically straightforward yet biologically improbable case of the rabbits: Suppose directional selection were taking place.
 The field only has dark rocks in it, so the darker the rabbit, the more effectively it can hide from predators.
 Eventually there will be a lot of black rabbits in the population (hence many "B" alleles) and a lesser amount of grey rabbits (who contribute 50% chromosomes with "B" allele and 50% chromosomes with "b" allele to the population).
 There will be few white rabbits (not very many contributors of chromosomes with "b" allele to the population).
 This could eventually lead to a situation in which chromosomes with "b" allele die out, making black the only possible color for all subsequent rabbits.
 The reason for this is that there is nothing "boosting" the level of "b" chromosomes in the population.
 They can only go down, and eventually die out.

 Consider now the case of disruptive selection.
 The result is equal numbers of black and white rabbits, and hence equal numbers of chromosomes with "B" or "b" allele, still floating around in that population.
 Every time a white rabbit mates with a black one, only gray rabbits results.
 So, in order for the results to "click", there needs to be a force causing white rabbits to choose other white rabbits, and black rabbits to choose other black ones.
 In the case of the finches, this "force" was geographic/niche isolation.
-This leads one to think that disruptive selection can't happen and is normally because of species being geographically isolated, directional selection or by stabilising selection.
+This leads one to think that disruptive selection cannot happen and is normally because of species being geographically isolated, directional selection or by stabilising selection.